devops-team-poc/revving-aws-cfn-ansible/README.md

-## Revving Infra deployment from CloudFomation and configuration from ansible.
+# Revving Infra deployment from CloudFomation and Ansible.

 ## Deployment using Cloudformation stack